 - Include copies of any witness statements, as this can prove that the truck caused the damages

 - Include how much you want to be compensated for your damages

 Consult With a Personal Injury Lawyer

-If you have suffered damages because FedEx hit your parked car, consult with a personal injury lawyer.
+If you have suffered damages because a mail driver hit your parked car, consult with a personal injury lawyer.
 A personal injury attorney can help with your demand letter, making sure you did not forget anything.
 Get your Free Case Evaluation today before time runs out.

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against FedEx, or any other party, you may not be entitled to any compensation.